-The General Data Protection Regulation (GDPR) is a Europe-wide law that replaced the Data Protection Act 1998 in the UK on 25 May 2018.
-It is part of the wider package of reform to the data protection landscape that includes the Data Protection Act 2018 The GDPR sets out requirements for how organisations will need to handle personal data.
+The UK General Data Protection Regulation (UK GDPR) is a Europe-wide law that replaced the Data Protection Act 1998 in the UK on 25 May 2018.
+It is part of the wider package of reform to the data protection landscape that includes the Data Protection Act 2018 The UK GDPR sets out requirements for how organisations will need to handle personal data.

 What personal data is